 Therapy for SMA

 Previously, individuals with SMA and their families had no treatment options.
-This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for the first and only therapy approved to treat SMA.
+This changed in December 2016, when Biogen received U.S. Food and Drug Administration (FDA) approval for a therapy to treat SMA.
 The therapy has since been approved in the European Union, Japan, Brazil, and other regions globally, and has helped thousands of patients around the world to date.

-We continue to work with healthcare professionals, government bodies, policymakers, and advocacy groups to be able to provide access to this new therapy as quickly as possible to as many who may benefit.
+We continue to work with healthcare professionals, government bodies, policymakers, and advocacy groups to be able to provide this therapy as quickly as possible to as many who may benefit.